XORaur0n/Notes/Notes/Network Analysis/ICMP Tunneling.md

 	Look at transiting data, see if anything strange (credentials) are being pinged to an external/internal host.

-	Further, if an attacker is tryin
+	Further, if an attacker is trying obfuscate their traffic - see if anything is encoded within the packet.